The Following 10 Simple Rules Should Help Design Engineers Select Position Or Speed Sensors That Won’t Fail Once Installed In The Field.

 7. Use Heavy-Duty Connectors – Or Preferably No Connectors

 The single largest cause of electrical failure in hash vibration environments is cables and connectors.
 Harsh vibration environments are no place for the relatively flimsy connectors normally used on consumer electronics.
-Instead, connectors should be heavy duty – such as military standard 38999 (shell types) – or at least include jack screws to bind the connector’s male and female elements.
+Instead, connectors should be heavy-duty – such as MIL-DTL-38999 (shell types) – or at least include jack screws to bind the connector’s male and female elements.
 If possible, connectors should be eradicated and electrical interconnections made by direct wiring or flying leads.

 8. Potting and Encapsulation